hammackj/risu/README.markdown

 Serveral templates are included:

 1. graphs.rb - several graphs written to disk as png's and as a complete pdf
-2. technical_findings.rb - a detailed pdf of the critical and highs from the assessment
+2. technical_findings.rb - a detailed pdf of the high and medium findings from the assessment
 3. finding_statistics.rb - this is a pdf summary of the assessment
 4. assets.rb - this is a summary of all the hosts found during the scan
 5. pci_compliance.rb - this generates of list of hosts that pass or failed pci/dss auditing